 node /ABSOLUTE/PATH/TO/mcp-adjust/build/mcp-adjust.js YOUR_ADJUST_API_KEY

-Once installed, you can query your Adjust data directly through your MCP client.
-Here are some examples of what you can ask:
+Once installed, you can query your Adjust data directly from your MCP client using natural language.
+Here are some examples:

-The server will process your natural language request and return the relevant data from your Adjust account.
+The server will interpret your queries and retrieve the relevant data from the Adjust API, presenting it in a readable format.

 To add this MCP server to Claude Code, run this command in your terminal: